AlwaysTesting/AnsibleController/README.md

 ```
 ### Connect and create credentials
 For the first login to the server, ansible needs credentials.
 This script use therefore a user and a key.
-The user will be *deleted* on the target server during the installation.
 Replace the ip adress, the user and the private key file in the _hosts_-file with the server ones.
 There will be a prompt "No matching host key fingerprint found in DNS.
 Are you sure you want to continue connecting (yes/no)?".
 Type _yes_.
 ```
 ansible pipe -m raw -a "echo server is online" // check if the server responses
 ```